 Strangely, I couldn’t find any information about the speaker wattage – either in the instructions or on the AST website.
 What I can say is that it’s louder than other portable devices I’ve used, and even some larger sound machines.

-But more importantly, it sounds crisp even at maximum volume.
+More importantly, it sounds crisp even at maximum volume.
 There’s no distortion on the internal sounds at all.
 Having said that, when you use the Bluetooth speaker, some sounds – like a piano – are better played on a mid-range volume in my experience.

-And if you just want to listen to it quietly, there are incremental volume changes that still provide clear sound on low volumes.
+If you just want to listen to it quietly, there are incremental volume changes that still provide clear sound on low volumes.

 One final note is that the speaker can either point upwards or rotate so you can point it in a specific direction.
 This just adds a little more versatility in how you listen to the sounds.